sjmisina/stock-analysis/README.md

 ## Results
 Overall performance was improved by approximately 138% with refactored code.

-The initial analysis tool delivered needed to perfom on only 12 stock tickers, and used coding that was appropriate to provide analysis in a reasonable elapsed time.
+The initial analysis tool needed to perfom on only 12 stock tickers, so code that was quick to develop and provided analysis in a reasonable elapsed time was developed.

-The client then requested the flexibility to anlalize many more stock tickers, the code was refactored to effectively meet the client's request with a minimized run-time.
+The client then requested the flexibility to anlalize many more stock tickers; therefore, the code was refactored to effectively work with larger data sets with a minimized run-time.

 ### Original Code (left) vs Refactored Code (right) Runtimes
 ![2017](Resources/VBA_Challenge_2017.png)